Does colour choice really matter?

 Metallic paint has been the most popular optional extra on new cars for many years- not only does it look good, it can benefit your pocket in the long run, too.

-Henry Ford famously offered the Model T in 'any colour so long as it's black'.
-Today, you can get virtually any colour, but look around a car park and you'll realise we're still rather conservative in our tastes.
+Henry Ford famously offered the Model T in 'any colour so long as it's black', but today of course you can get virtually any colour you like.

 Bright colours suit sports cars and hot hatches, but do they look as good on executive cars, where silver or black is usually the colour of choice?

-A new model will look smarter in certain colours than others in the range as, when designing the car the manufacturer may have had a particular colour in mind.
+Most models will look smarter in certain colours as the manufacturer may have had a particular colour in mind as the car was designed.
 Our car reviews include a section on colour and trim in which we try to identify the good lookers.

 Another aspect to look at is the colour of the trim.
 On a car with a dark body colour, a light-coloured trim may look smart, but it might not be so practical if your car's at the mercy of family wear and tear.